jnfrdm/polito_FAIR_project/README.md

 This script will:
 1. Fetch all authors from IRIS database
 2. Search OpenAlex for each author (by ORCID if available, otherwise by name/institution)
-3. For authors with multiple matches, perform DOI-based analysis
+3. When OpenAlex matches are found, perform DOI-based analysis to validate/disambiguate them
 4. Generate and display matching statistics

 ### Work Matching